philipstubbs13/australia-fire-api-and-dashboard/README.md

 ## Deployment

 The site is deployed to Heroku, where the API and site are hosted.
-Deploys to Heroku are currently set up to happen automatically any time changes are pushed to the repo into master.
 It is currently hosted at <https://australia-fire-api-dashboard.herokuapp.com/>.